 Earlier this summer, CEMiPoS Director Hiroshi Maruyama and researchers Masumi Tanaka and Mashiyat Zaman accompanied a journalist and translator from The Economist to Biratori, where they met Fumio Kimura Ekasi and discussed Ainu activists' struggle to retrieve ancestral remains from Upopoy, the National Ainu Museum established last year.
-Dr. Maruyama was quoted in the article as follows:

 Photo of Kimura Ekasi taken by Mashiyat Zaman.